marcelpetersen/mobil/pages/careers/locations.md

   content: Home to our Fleet product, the only thing that matches up to our local
     team's passion to solve mobility, is probably football!
   items:
+  - image: "/uploads/2019/01/15/delhi_1@2x.png"
+    title: Delhi
+    sub_title: India
+    content: One of the most polluted cities in the world, Delhi is in dire need of help and our local team there is working round the clock in order to make it happen with our carpooling solution.
   - image: "/uploads/2019/01/15/dortmund_2@2x-1.png"
     title: Dortmund
     sub_title: Germany